The 15th National Rural Health Conference theme is:

 NRHA Media Release, 12 September 2017

-It will be a clarion call for everyone involved to recognise the great things about rural Australia and to commit to even more collaboration, innovation and determination.
 Rural Australia is comprised of a wide range of wonderful places in which to live and work.
-It is home to one third of Australia’s exports.
-In the health sector, it has a proud record of practical, multidisciplinary responses to the challenges of distance, absence of scale and scarce resources.
+It is home to one third of Australia’s population.
+The rural and remote health sector has a proud record of practical, multidisciplinary responses to the challenges of providing care to a population scattered across vast geographical distances.